gokeay/Dice-rate-calculator/README.md

+## English

 # Dice-rate-calculator

+This program is used to calculate statistics about the outcomes of rolling dice based on the user's input.
+The purpose of the program is to show the percentage distribution of numbers obtained from dice rolls.

+## How to Use

+1. When the program is run, the user is prompted to choose the number of dice to calculate the statistics for.
+2. Press '1' if you want to calculate the statistics for a single die.
+3. Press '2' if you want to calculate the statistics for the sum of two dice.
+4. Press '0' to exit the program.

+## Calculation Process

+1. After selecting the desired number of dice, a specified number of dice rolls are performed (default is 10,000 times).
+2. In each dice roll, the values of the dice are randomly determined (between 1 and 6).
+3. Based on the sum of the dice values, the corresponding counters are updated.
+4. The calculated counts are converted into percentage distributions.
+5. The results are displayed, showing the percentage distribution of each number and the total percentage.

+## Result Presentation

+The program presents the calculated percentage distributions in a tabular format.
+Each row represents a number, and the percentage distribution is shown with the '*' character.
+A row at the bottom of the table displays the total percentage distribution.

+## Notes

+- To ensure accurate results, the program uses the time function (`srand(time(NULL))`) for random number generation.
+- The loops, variables, and arrays in the code are used to support the calculation process.

+---

+This program can be used to calculate and visualize statistics for dice games.
+For example, you can use it to see which numbers are more likely to occur in a specific dice game or to analyze the distribution of the sum of two dice.
+It can also be beneficial for students studying probability calculations or researchers working on dice games.

+## Türkçe

+# Zar-istatistiği-hesaplayıcı

 Bu program, kullanıcının istediği miktarda zarın atılmasıyla ilgili istatistikleri hesaplamak için kullanılır.
 Programın amacı, zar atma işlemi sonucunda elde edilen sayıların yüzdelik dağılımlarını göstermektir.